 - AA = Very strong capacity to meet financial commitments.

 - A = Strong capacity to meet financial commitments, but somewhat susceptible to adverse economic conditions and changes in circumstances.

 - BBB = Adequate capacity to meet financial commitments, but more subject to adverse economic conditions.

 Lower-quality bonds are inherently speculative.
 There is a decent chance you may not get your principal or interest payments at all, in whole or part.
-They are especially dangerous when acquired with borrowed money, as has been the fad recently with certain high yield bond funds that are attempting to make up for low-interest rates by artificially juicing returns.
-It terrifies me the losses to which some investors have exposed themselves, thinking they're safe because the word "bond" is in the literature.
+They are especially dangerous when acquired with borrowed money, as has been the fad recently with certain high-yield bond funds that are attempting to make up for low-interest rates by artificially juicing returns.

 - CC = Currently highly vulnerable.